Guillermo Elgueda Labra

 - Modern Latin America and Chile

-My DPhil research seeks to understand how socio-political factors have shaped the historical development of water law.
-I focus on the management of irrigation water in Chile’s Central Valley during the twentieth century.
-My work examines significant shifts in legal frameworks—such as successive water codes—and the ways in which these were contested by diverse actors, from rural landowners to urban political movements.
-These debates, in turn, shed light on evolving ideas about the role of the State, the commons, and the environment in Chilean political thought.
-Ultimately, my aim is to contribute to a broader understanding of how environmental governance and legal imaginaries developed in Latin America over the twentieth century.
+My DPhil research examines how political, economic, and environmental forces shaped water governance in Chile’s Central Valley during the twentieth century.
+The analysis focuses on five major droughts, which triggered public debates over institutional organisation, administrative criteria for water allocation, and the role of different actors in water management.
+These debates, contested by diverse actors ranging from rural landowners to urban political movements, in turn shed light on changing ideas about the role of the state, the commons, and the environment in Chilean political thought.
+Ultimately, my aim is to contribute to a broader understanding of how environmental governance emerged as part of wider projects of modernisation, state-building, and economic development in twentieth-century Latin America.

 My time at Oxford is funded by the ANID-Chile Scholarship for Studies Abroad (Becas Chile).